ankitects/anki/docs/development.md

 ## Building from source

+Clone the git repo into a folder of your choosing.
+The folder path must not contain spaces, and should not be too long if you are on Windows.

 On all platforms, you will need to install:

 - Rustup (https://rustup.rs/).
 The Rust version pinned in rust-toolchain.toml